koompi/koompi.org/content/faqs/conflicts_faqs/conflicts_faqs.en.md

 DO NOT worry, `Xorgprotol package` is safe for removing.
 {{< /notice >}}

-Despite this thread being `[SOLVED]`, Facing nonethless with notified status.
+Despite this thread being `[SOLVED]`, Facing nonetheless with notified status.
 ```
 removing xorgproto breaks dependency 'xorgproto' required by xorg-server-devel
 ```